US Direct Loans

 Check here further details on Bocconi Cost of Attendance.

-Remember, you can borrow less than your school offers and can request more loan funds later if you need to.
-You should borrow only what you need.
+Remember, you can borrow less than Bocconi University offers you and can request more loan funds later if you need to, provided that you do not miss the deadlines set by Bocconi University.

 Each subsequent disbursement is also subject to maintaining Satisfactory Academic Progress (SAP).